 What Constitutes a Drunk Driving Accident?

-Legal Definition of Drunk Driving
+Legal Definition of Drunk Driving in New York City

 Severity of Injuries

-Types of Damages You Can Pursue After Being Hit By a Drunk Driver
+Types of Damages You Can Pursue After Being Hit by a Drunk Driver

 Being hit by a drunk driver can result in significant physical, emotional, and financial burdens.
 If you’ve been injured in such an accident, you may be entitled to various types of damages.
-Understanding the types of damages you can pursue is crucial for ensuring you receive fair compensation for your losses.
+Learning about the types of damages you can pursue is crucial for ensuring you receive fair compensation for your losses.

 Medical Expenses